-But because of the acoustic multidimensionality of voice quality (which itself is derived in large part from the complex nature of vocal fold vibrations), there are many different acoustic measures that the researcher may choose to investigate when describing phonation types.
+Nonetheless, because of the acoustic multidimensionality of voice quality (which itself is derived in large part from the complex nature of vocal fold vibrations), there are many different acoustic measures that the researcher may choose to investigate when describing phonation types.
 Which measures should the researcher include?
 The first goal of this paper addresses this question by investigating the complex phonation system of East !Xóõ (Taa), a Tuu language spoken in Botswana.
-This language has perhaps the highest number of contrastive phonation types among languages of the world, with four basic phonation types that can be coproduced to form six (and possibly up to eight) phonation type contrasts (Traill, 1985, 1994b).
-Given the complexity of the phonation contrasts in !Xóõ, one can assume that an acoustic analysis of the phonation system in the language will require either an unusually large number of measures, or measures that incorporate temporal changes, to differentiate the phonation types.
+This language has perhaps the highest number of contrastive phonation types among the languages of the world, with four basic phonation types that can be coproduced to form six (and possibly up to eight) phonation type contrasts (Traill, 1985, 1994b).
+Given the complexity of the phonation contrasts in !Xóõ, one can assume that an acoustic analysis of the phonation system of the language will require either an unusually large number of measures, or measures that incorporate temporal changes, in order to differentiate the phonation types.

-Answering the question of which measures to include in an analysis of phonation is of course important for methodological reasons: using the same set of measures across languages and research groups facilitates cross-study comparisons; it also avoids investigating measures which are less likely to be perceptible (such as 'jitter' and 'shimmer'; see Kreiman & Gerratt, 2005) and focusing on a particular measure simply because a statistical difference between two phonation types is found.
+Answering the question of which measures to include in an analysis of phonation is of course important for methodological reasons: using the same set of measures across languages and research groups facilitates cross-study comparisons; it also avoids investigating measures which are less likely to be perceptible (such as "jitter" and "shimmer"; see Kreiman & Gerratt, 2005) and focusing on a particular measure simply because a statistical difference between two phonation types is found.

-The question of 'which measures to include' also relates to a theoretical one: how can we model voice quality?
+The question of "which measures to include" is also related to a theoretical one: how can we model voice quality?
 To answer this, Kreiman et al. (2014) propose a psychoacoustic model of the voice, illustrated in Table 1.
 The model assumes that voice quality changes can be derived from manipulations of both the vocal folds and supraglottal structures.
 It includes only acoustic parameters that are both necessary and sufficient to distinguish any perceivable change in voice quality, but these parameters should also link back to physiological changes in the vocal folds or vocal tract.
 For instance, the spectral slope parameter H1-H2 is related physiologically to how open the vocal folds are when they vibrate, as well as their medial thickness (Kreiman et al., 2008; Samlan et al., 2013; Zhang, 2016).
-Harmonics-to-noise ratio (HNR), which in more recent versions of the model is measured in multiple frequency bands (Kreiman et al., 2016), relates to the presence of aspiration noise from a more open glottis, as well as irregular voicing (Zhang et al., 2013; Keating et al., 2015; Zhang, 2016).
-In addition, prior work has shown that listeners are sensitive to both H1-H2 and HNR (Kreiman & Gerratt, 2010; Kreiman et al., 2010; Kreiman & Gerratt, 2012; Garellek et al., 2013, 2016).
+The harmonics-to-noise ratio (HNR), which in more recent versions of the model is measured in multiple frequency bands (Kreiman et al., 2016), is related to the presence of aspiration noise from a more open glottis, as well as irregular voicing (Zhang et al., 2013; Keating et al., 2015; Zhang, 2016).
+In addition, prior work has shown that listeners are sensitive to both H1-H2 and the HNR (Kreiman & Gerratt, 2010; Kreiman et al., 2010; Kreiman & Gerratt, 2012; Garellek et al., 2013, 2016).

 Still, there has yet to be an investigation of whether (and how well) the entire model by Kreiman et al. (2014) succeeds at distinguishing a given language's phonation types.
-In this paper, I use lin-

-Table 1.
-Components of the psychoacoustic model of voice quality, their associated parameters and their articulatory correlates (Kreiman et al., 2014; Garellek et al., 2016; Zhang, 2016; Garellek, to appear).

-Model component Parameters Some articulatory correlates Harmonic source H1-H2 and spectral tilt Medial vocal fold thickness spectral slope (or 'tilt') in 3 other bands (described below) Glottal width Inharmonic source noise Harmonics-to-noise ratio (HNR) Glottal width, irregular voicing Time-varying F0 track Rate of voicing source characteristics Amplitude track Intensity of voicing Vocal tract Formant frequencies and bandwidths Vocal tract configuration transfer function Spectral zeroes and bandwidths ear discriminant analysis, a statistical classification tool, to determine how accurately six phonation types of !Xóõ can be classified using measures based on the parameters in the psychoacoustic model.
+In this paper, I use linear discriminant analysis (LDA), a statistical classification tool, to determine how accurately six phonation types of !Xóõ can be classified using measures based on the parameters in the psychoacoustic model.
 Assuming that the model by Kreiman et al. (2014) includes parameters that are sufficient to describe any perceptible change in voice quality, it should therefore be able to successfully differentiate many phonation types from a very complex system like the kind found in !Xóõ.